tevelee/AdventOfCode/Sources/2019/Tasks/AoC_2019_Day20_part1.md

 ## --- Day 20: Donut Maze ---
 You notice a strange pattern on the surface of Pluto and land nearby to get a closer look.
 Upon closer inspection, you realize you've come across one of the famous space-warping mazes of the long-lost Pluto civilization!

 Because there isn't much space on Pluto, the civilization that used to live here thrived by inventing a method for folding spacetime.
-Although the technology is no longer understood, mazes like this one provide a small glimpse into the daily life of an ancient Pluto citizen.
+Although the technology is no longer understood, mazes like this one provide a small glimpse into the daily life of an ancient Pluto citizen<!--- So really, this puzzle is more archaeology than math, right? -->.

-This maze is shaped like a [donut](https://en.wikipedia.org/wiki/Torus.
+This maze is shaped like a [donut](https://en.wikipedia.org/wiki/Torus).
 Portals along the inner and outer edge of the donut can instantly teleport you from one side to the other.
 For example:

 ```
 A
          A